Bluucaat/Suit21/readme.md

 - **Multiplayer Support**: Play with up to six players.
 - **Computer Opponent**: Add a computer player by entering "Computer" as a player name (Not very smart).
 - **Random Card Draw**: The deck shuffles at the start, and each player's hand updates based on their actions.
+- **Dynamic Ace Value**: The Ace can automatically adjust its value to either 1 or 11, whichever makes the player's hand closest to 21 without exceeding it.